-A popular folk festival held in Sampson County, the Hollerin’ Contest is rooted in the agricultural heritage of the Piedmont region of North Carolina.
-The community of Spivey’s Corner hosts the event, and since the late 1960s the festival has attracted citizens from across the state.
+A popular folk festival held in Sampson County for nearly forty years, the Hollerin’ Contest was rooted in the agricultural heritage of the Piedmont region of North Carolina.
+The community of Spivey’s Corner hosted the event from and since the late 1960s the festival attracted citizens from across the state.

 In Encyclopedia of North Carolina, Craig Stinson details the folk art.
 In an age before the telephone and loudspeaker, farmers yelled and hollered “to communicate across large fields.”
 Living acres from one another, neighbors also hollered to communicate.
 Messages ranged from salutations such as good afternoon to emergency alerts.